Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Experimental details

 \subsection{Selection of Baseline Models}

 To ensure a focused comparison, we select a subset of representative methods based on their superior performance in the original benchmark (see Table 10 in~\cite{CAI2025103500}), prioritizing models that achieve the highest number of top-ranking results (best, second-best, and third-best) across datasets, as well as those with publicly available implementations.
-Based on these selection criteria, we select the models AE-PL, AnatPaste, CutPaste-3way, CutPaste, ResNet152 and ResNet18.
+Based on these selection criteria, we select the models AE-PL, AE-U, AnatPaste, CutPaste-3way, CutPaste, ResNet152, and ResNet18.
 It is worth noting that certain methods with good performance reported in the original benchmark, such as MSC~\cite{reiss2023msc} and PANDA~\cite{reiss2021panda}, could not be included in our benchmarking studies due to the absence of their implementations in the official repository.
+We note that Tables~\ref{tab:msde_AUC_comparison} and~\ref{tab:msde_AP_comparison} additionally report, for each dataset, the single best-performing method and score from the full original MedIAnomaly benchmark~\cite{CAI2025103500}, which may include methods such as MSC~\cite{reiss2023msc}, DAE~\cite{kascenas2022dae}, AutoDDPM~\cite{bercea2023autoddpm}, FAE-SSIM~\cite{ristea2022self}, and f-AnoGAN~\cite{schlegl2019fanogan} that we did not reproduce ourselves; these figures are taken directly from the published benchmark rather than from our own runs, and are included for completeness alongside our own reproduced baselines in Table~\ref{tab:benchmark_results}.